The manifest.json

 The list of other VTEX IO apps that the app relies on to properly work.

-The most recurrent use of VTEX IO apps as dependencies are for:
+The most recurrent use of VTEX IO apps as dependencies is for:

 - Using VTEX Store Framework blocks.